 A bit of work to create a collection and then combine it with the navigation menu, or play around it on the homepage, can help you build your very own and rare brand image.

-How to add a collection page in Shopify
+How to create a collection page in Shopify

-In Shopify Admin, you can access “Products” > “Collections” to create a new collection or edit existing ones.
+Step 1: In Shopify Admin, access “Products” > “Collections” > Create collection

 Automated collections are preferred because future products are organized automatically for you.
 You can save tons of time!
 For example, if you run a jewelry store and you tag all products with material tags, such as “silver” or “gold”, all of your new products can be included in the matching collection.